Provable Robust Watermarking for AI-Generated Text: Problem setup and method

 \begin{remark}[Discussion on Definition~\ref{def:wm}] Informally, our definition allows us to formally quantify the essential properties of a language model watermarking scheme including its generation quality relative to the input LM, the accuracy of detection in terms of both false positives and false negatives, as well as the robustness to attacks.

 The security property, in particular, states the following: suppose a malicious adversary intends to evade the detection algorithm, then the adversarial answer, to some input prompt $\boldsymbol{x}$, should be far away (in edit distance) from any AI-generated answer.
 In other words, the optimal strategy to evade the detection algorithm would necessitate executing a minimum number of insert/delete/replacement operations, captured by the function $\eta(\cdot)$ in Definition~\ref{def:wm}.
 This conceptually suggests that the adversary must exert considerable effort to successfully elude detection.

-On the other hand, our definition does not capture the following attacks: \begin{itemize}[leftmargin=*] \item Adversary with embedded response: If the adversary possesses the response $\boldsymbol{y}_{{\cal A}}$ embedded within it as supplementary data, they are not exerting genuine effort to circumvent detection.
-Nevertheless, there are scenarios where it is reasonable to assume that the adversary is not initially aware of an answer to the prompt $\boldsymbol{x}$, such as when $\boldsymbol{x}$ is drawn from a distribution. \item Paraphrasing attacks: One potential approach the adversary can undertake to evade detection is to paraphrase the AI-generated answer using an un-watermarked LLM.
-But it is plausible, at least in some scenarios, that the adversary does not have access to an un-watermarked LLM.
-In general, paraphrasing attacks can be problematic when reliably detecting AI-generated text and further research is needed to come up with formal definitions capturing these attacks. \end{itemize}
+Admittedly, there are other attacks where edit distance does not capture either the effort or the utility loss.
+For example, if one prompts an unwatermarked LLM to paraphrase $\boldsymbol{y}$ then the number of edits can be large but the semantic meaning is retained.
+However, edit distance is a natural metric that smoothly interpolates the gray zone between the world where $\boldsymbol{y}_{\cA}=\boldsymbol{y}$ in which it should clearly be caught and the other world where $\boldsymbol{y}_\cA$ is \emph{independently created} without using $\hat{\cM}$ in which it would be a false positive if $\extract$ returns $1$.

 \end{remark}